 This page includes test card numbers and other information to make sure your integration works as planned.
 Test different flows and ensure everything is set up properly.
-When testing your integrations with Payline Data in Sandbox mode, you are prohibited from using real card numbers.
+When testing your integrations with Payline Data in Sandbox mode, you are prohibited from using real card numbers, but we can supply free credit card numbers, or test credit card numbers.
 As such, we provide a list of test card numbers that can be used to test various transaction and validation states.

 Setting up an integrated payment platform?

 Online shops and businesses encounter all sorts of scenarios.
 They are always on the double in servicing customers with different needs and payment methods.
 That’s why having a good application programming interface (API) can go a long way.
 This article will explore how an API supports your payment channels.